 These constellations are well placed in the evening this month, but many more can be seen.
 Check the star map for more.

-Saturn is close to the Sun this month, and therefore not visible.
+Saturn is too close to the Sun to be seen this month.

-The Moon is at perihelion, its closest point to the Sun, on the 10th.
+The Moon is at perihelion, its closest point to the Sun, on the 8th, and aphelion, its furthest point from the Sun on the 27th.
 This effect is not visually apparent.